shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

     $snippet = $facade->renderTemplate('CheckoutSuccess');

 Notice that we do not need to create try / catch blocks here, as there are no API calls yet!
-You have to add the donation receivers and your foreignId to the view, as they are needed for the facebook share. `$snippet` now contains the facebook share.
+You have to add the donation receivers and your foreignId to the view, as they are needed for the facebook share. `$snippet` now contains the data for the facebook share.

-Since the share does not need Javascript, you're good to with the following lines:
+Since the share does not need Javascript, you're good to go with the following lines:

     <!-- +++ HTML Snippet for your head section +++ -->
     <?php foreach($facade->getTemplateCssFiles() as $cssFile): ?>